unswexplains/unswexplains.github.io/c476b2ee45cb/content.md

 # The problem of small differences

 The human visual system is not good at detecting small differences in angles.
-So, wedges are not a good way to visualise data that requires the audience to do this.
+So wedges are not a good way to visualise data that requires the audience to do this.

 To illustrate, here's a visualisation of Sydney's monthly maximum temperatures between 1859 and 2020.
 Do you find it hard to judge the differences?